Secular Student Alliance: Events

 On August 7, 2009, the SSA organized a trip to the Creation Museum in Petersburg, Kentucky.
 304 students, atheists, and scientists attended, in order to familiarize themselves with the museum.
-One notable name in attendance was PZ Myers, who also came to experience the museum.
+One notable name in attendance was biologist and science blogger PZ Myers, who also came to experience the museum.

 Since 2009, the SSA has held their Annual Leadership Conference over the Summer which aims to train student leaders and group members in leadership skills and grassroots organizing.
 In 2013, the conference was split into two locations (East and West).

 Conferences

 The SSA holds an annual leadership conference.